a-dubiel/tae2/src/pages/index.md

     the end of the world on the day of.
 There’s nothing better than watching a crazy day with upteenth details going off without a hitch - that “wedding high” is addictive and why I keep doing this.
-  heading: 'And, I''m a huge fan of wedding cake.
-Huge.'
+  heading: "And, I'm a huge fan of wedding cake.
+Huge."
   quote: >-
     Seeing two families come together and the happiness it brings may sound cheesy to some people, but I’m the biggest fan of a rom-com come to life.